 Once a lamp is replaced it may need to be aligned.
 Unless the alignment settings are changed for some other reason, this procedure should only be performed when a new lamp is installed.
-We recommend using the 91150V calibrated reference cell and meter to insure 1 SUN at the working plane is achieved.
+We recommend using a UV calibrated reference detector at the specified working plane.

-Although it is default, make sure the shutter is closed before completing step 1.
+Although it is default, Make sure the shutter is closed before completing step 1.

 1. Refer to the solar simulator test reports, which include the settings used when the system was tested and validated at the factory.
 Set-up the power supply to the operating power reported in these test reports.
 Start the lamp and allow it to warm up for at least 10 minutes.
-Make sure that the knob on the partial SUN attenuator (section 4.3.1) is turned to its maximum in the clock-wise direction (partial SUN attenuator in fully open position).
+Make sure that the knob on the partial sun attenuator (Section 4.3.1) is tuned to its maximum in the clock-wise direction (partial sun attenuator in fully open position).

-NOTE: For desired results in measuring/testing stability, non-uniformity, or spectral match, the lamp should be allowed to warm-up for at least 30 minutes.
+NOTE: For desired results in measuring/testing non-uniformity, the lamp should be allowed to warmup for at least 30 minutes.

 2. Remove the access panel from the lamp housing panel by loosening the panel screws and identify the adjustment mechanisms (knurled knobs (2) and ladder chain).
-The ladder chain helps to move the lamp position along the Z (vertical) axis, while the two knurled knobs help to change the position of the lamp in the XY (horizontal) plane but NOT particularly on the X and Y axes.
+The ladder chain helps to move the lamp position along the Z (vertical) axis, while the two knurled knobs help to change position of lamp in the XY (horizontal) plane but NOT particularly on the X and Y axes.

-Photo 27: Lamp focus adjustment mechanisms (Access panel removed)
+Photo 22: Lamp focus adjustment mechanisms (Access panel removed)

-Place a calibrated reference cell in the exact optical center of the output at the recommended working distance from the lens vertex.
+Place a UV calibrated reference detector or light intensity measuring device in the exact optical center of the output at the recommended working distance from the lens vertex.
 Refer to Table 1: Model Information/Optical Specifications (for mounting purposes) of this manual to determine the appropriate working distance for your particular source.